The twistor lifts of surfaces in 4-spaces

-\begin{quote} { \it Abstract} \ { This is a survey of the twistor lifts of surfaces in 4-spaces.
-In most part of this survey, the space is the Euclidean $4$-space $E^4$.
-The definitions of the Gauss maps and the twistor lifts of surfaces in $E^4$ are given by complex structures of $E^4$.
-Based on these definitions, we can understand that the Gauss maps of minimal surfaces are holomorphic and characterize isotropicity of minimal surfaces. } \end{quote}
+\begin{quote} { \it Abstract} \ { This is a survey of the twistor lifts of surfaces in $4$-dimensional spaces.
+In most part of this survey, the space is Euclidean $4$-space $E^4$.
+The definitions of the Gauss maps and the twistor lifts of surfaces in $E^4$ are given by orthogonal complex structures of $E^4$.
+Based on these definitions, we can understand holomorphicity of the Gauss maps of minimal surfaces in $E^4$ and isotropicity of such surfaces. } \end{quote}